CURRENT EXHIBITS

 located in the Soldiers & Sailors Memorial Building, 228 Main Street, Huntington

-Open Tuesday through Friday from 12PM to 4PM
+Open Tuesday-Sunday from 12PM to 4PM